 – is facilitating learning rather than advising or telling

 – means ongoing accountability, goals and follow up

 – is regular development, not an occasional performance appraisal

 – focuses on one or two priority skills at a time

 – empowers individuals and reduces reliance on ‘management’

 It is much easier to tell your team what to do that to lead them to their own ‘aha’ moments of understanding.
 The ‘aha’ moments though are more powerful.

-Effective coaching takes effort, but results in improved sales, higher motivation, lower staff turnover and ultimately less time spent by the sales manager in reactive mode.
+Sales coaching takes effort but results in improved sales, higher motivation, lower staff turnover and ultimately less time spent by the sales manager in reactive mode.
 It is well worth managers prioritising sales coaching or, in some cases, outsourcing this development of their sales team.